New China rules for botched IPOs spooking underwriters

 The tougher measures would, however, force banks to boost vetting standards which should help ease concerns about poor corporate governance at Chinese companies after a series of accounting scandals in past years.

-“This is part of Xi Jinping’s effort to combat bribery and market deficiency,” said a person at a Chinese broker who was not authorized to speak publicly on the matter.
+“This is part of Xi Jinping’s effort to combat bribery and market deficiency,” said a person at a Chinese broker who was not authorised to speak publicly on the matter.

 “It will increase the costs of doing business among all sponsors and eventually they will be more careful in performing their due diligence, which in the long run is good for all market participants.”

-The China Securities Regulatory Commission has penalized brokers such as Ping An Securities and Everbright Securities (601788.SS) for shoddy work in the past.
+The China Securities Regulatory Commission has penalised brokers such as Ping An Securities and Everbright Securities for shoddy work in the past.